ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Sub-halo Clustering Abundance Matching

 \subsection{The halo model}

-It provides a halo-based description of nonlinear gravitational clustering and is used at both low and high redshift \citep{Zehavi2005,Zheng2007,vandenBosch2013,More2015,Bullock2002,Hamana2004,Ouchi2005,Lee2006,Lee2009,Hildebrandt2007,Bian2013,Harikane2016}.
+The modern formulation of the halo-model theory \citep[see ][for a review]{CooraySheth2002} provides a halo-based description of non-linear gravitational clustering that is widely used in literature to infer the underlying DM statistical properties at both low and high redshift.
 The key assumption of this model is that the number of galaxies, $N_g$, in a given dark matter halo only depends on the halo mass, $M_h$.
 Specifically, if we assume that $N_g(M_h)$ follows a Poisson distribution with mean proportional to the mass of the halo $M_h$, we can write

 From these assumptions it is possible to derive correlations of any order as a sum of the contributions of each possible combination of objects identified in single or in multiple haloes.
 To get the models required by Eq.~\eqref{eq:loglike00} we only need the 1-point and the 2-point statistics.
 We derive the first as the mean abundance of objects at a given redshift.
 The average mass density in haloes at redshift $z$ is given by